open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

   keys that identify the attributes that MUST be kept, and all other attributes MUST be ignored.

-  Additionally, implementations SHOULD support configuring an exclude-list of attribute keys.
-The exclude-list contains attribute keys that identify the attributes that MUST be excluded, all other attributes MUST be kept.

   Implementations MAY accept additional attribute filtering functionality for this parameter.